cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

 - Download and install [Google Chrome](https://www.google.com/chrome/).
 It is the only browser which is supported by CVAT.

-- Go to windows menu, find `Git Bash` application and run it.
+- Go to windows menu, find the Linux distribution you installed and run it.
 You should see a terminal window.

 - Clone _CVAT_ source code from the
   [GitHub repository](https://github.com/opencv/cvat).